 7. Added a “Contact Me” with a form to send an email.

-8. Used a scheduling app so clients can schedule a 15 minute trial consultation.
+8. Used a scheduling app (I like VCita) so clients can schedule a 15 minute trial consultation.

 1. Ramped up social media posts to 10-20/day on Twitter by using Buffer to time the posts 24/hrs. day.
-(It now takes only 1 hr/day to do my own social media.)
+(It now takes only 1 hour a day to do my own social media.)

 2. Got mentioned in a few articles as a social media expert.
-(Adds credibility.)
+(Builds SEO.
+Adds credibility.)

-3. Started regular posting on Google + – the Google search engine likes Google + and these posts boost your rank
+3. Started regular posting on Google +.
+I know nobody uses G+ but the Google search engine likes Google + and these posts boost your page rank and SEO.

 4. Created several new pages in listings and directories that built links back to my website